-Compensated leave means the period of time that you are not actively at work and you are receiving one or more of the following sources of income:
+Compensated leave means the period of time that you are not Actively at Work and you are receiving one or more of the following sources of income:

-- Base wages (pay) for time worked; - Accrued, unused paid time off (such as sick leave, vacation leave or personal leave); - Holiday pay (including pay for floating or variable holidays); - Pay by your employer for other time away from work (for example: bereavement, community service time, general election voting, jury duty, weather closings); - Remuneration for your services as a director, - Military supplement pay, or - Salary continuation programs and extended illness benefits.
+- Base wages (pay) for time worked; - Accrued, unused paid time off (such as sick leave, vacation leave or personal leave); - Holiday pay (including pay for floating or variable holidays); - Pay by your Employer for other time away from work (for example: bereavement, community service time, general election voting, jury duty, weather closings); - Military supplement pay; or - Salary continuation programs and extended illness benefits.

-Uncompensated leave means the period of time that you are not actively at work and are not receiving one or more of the income sources listed above.
+Uncompensated leave means the period of time that you are not Actively at Work and are not receiving one or more of the income sources listed above.